Updated: August 31, 2021

 - How fast you can move

-Over the years, manufacturers have developed lighter materials for plates and carriers.
-One of the biggest advantages of modern, high-quality vests is their reduced weight and increased efficiency.
+Over the years, manufacturers have developed lighter materials for soft armor plates and associated carriers.
+One of the biggest advantages of modern high-quality vests is their reduced weight and increased efficiency.

 You want to avoid fatigue when using a bulletproof vest.
 Heavy equipment can wear you out faster than you think.
-This is extra important when using additional armor inserts.
+This is extra important when using additional hard armor ballistic plates.

 If you’re planning to wear your tactical vest for long stretches of time, look for lighter options.
 Any size large vest that weighs more than 3.5 – 4 lbs it is too heavy.